-Program Description: Provide information on tenant and landlord housing rights and ensure effective marketing of information availability.
+Program: Provide information on tenant and landlord housing rights and ensure effective marketing of information availability.
 The City currently contracts with the Housing Rights Center who advertises their services in the Housing Department and on the City's cable access channel.

-Quantified Objective (2013-2021): Respond to 500 fair housing inquiries, annually.
+Objective is to respond to 500 fair housing inquiries, annually.

-Funding Amount: \$57,300 per year
+Funding Source/Amount: HUD/\$57,300 per year 1

+Responsible Agency: Housing Department

+Timeframe: Ongoing